FAIRERdata/FAIRER-Aware-SELF-Assessment/README.md

-FAIRAware – A self-assessment tool to raise awareness of users on data FAIRness.
+FAIR-Aware – A self-assessment tool to raise awareness of users on data FAIRness.